tigawanna/tigawanna/README.md

 - 🌱 I’m learning Nextjs and jetpack compose on the side too
 - 👯 I’m looking to collaborate on any open source or other projects that can help me be a better developer.
+- My current side project is : [preview link](https://tigawanna.github.io/project-mangaer/) [repo link](https://github.com/tigawanna/project-mangaer)
--  pull requests and issues welcome on any of my repositories
+    looking to colaborate , pull requests and issues welcome and i will walk you through if you find any of it interesting

 How to reach me: